dewebdes/CYBER-MILITARY-GERMANY/Metasploit/msfvenom/README.md

 	-e, --encoder         <encoder>  The encoder to use (use --list encoders to list)<br>
         --sec-name        <value>    The new section name to use when generating large Windows binaries.
 Default: random 4-character alpha string<br>
         --smallest                   Generate the smallest possible payload using all available encoders<br>
-        --encrypt         <value>    The type of encryption or encoding to apply to the shellcode (use --list encrypt to list)<br>
+        <a href="https://www.linkedin.com/posts/kave-eyni-08060b59_5-common-encryption-algorithms-and-the-unbreakables-activity-6674037546470780928-GkvA">--encrypt</a>         <value>    The type of encryption or encoding to apply to the shellcode (use --list encrypt to list)<br>
         --encrypt-key     <value>    A key to be used for --encrypt<br>
         --encrypt-iv      <value>    An initialization vector for --encrypt<br>
 	</p>